-This section is optional, where you will learn to program in Java to capture and send packets using jpcap library.
+This section is optional, where you will learn to program in Java to capture and send packets using the jpcap library.
+Jpcap is the Java wrapper for pcap.
 Although Wireshark has many useful functions that can be extended, there are some limitations to what you can do, for instance, you cannot customize or aggregate packets.
 The main function of this jpcap library is the ability to call its APIs under the Java environment.
 This means that once you've learned some of the APIs, you can capture the packets and process them on your own.